talkohavy/es-cli-tool/questions.md

 .
 .

-(Answer: 3.
+(Answer: 3 documents overall.
+Documents 2, 3 ad 4.
+But not 6.
 Why? `term` + `textField` takes the field's value, lowercases it, and then checks the provided value against it.
 The provided value stays AS-IS!
 Which means that if it contains an uppercase letter, there's a 0 percent chance for a match).

 ---